Professional/Short course V100 Prescribing Practice

 - Directed Learning Activities assessed by the Prescribing Mentor in practice completed throughout the programme.

-Both Components A and B have a formative aspect of assessment as students will be able to gain ongoing feedback from Practice Teachers/Mentors during their practice placement and they will be able to obtain formative feedback on other aspects of their prescribing portfolio from academic staff.
+You will be able to gain ongoing feedback from Practice Teachers/Mentors during their practice placement and obtain formative feedback on other aspects of your prescribing portfolio from academic staff.